Accrual Concept in Accounting: Definition & Examples

 |---|---|

-| ASC 606 | Revenue from Contracts with Customers—recognise revenue when performance obligations are satisfied |
+| ASC 606 | Revenue from contracts — recognise when performance obligations are satisfied |

-| ASC 842 | Leases—recognise lease expense on straight-line basis over lease term |
+| ASC 842 | Leases — recognise lease expense over the lease term |

-| ASC 710 | Compensation—accrue employee compensation when services rendered |
+| ASC 710 | Compensation — accrue when services are rendered |

-| ASC 450 | Contingencies—accrue loss contingencies when probable and estimable |
+| ASC 450 | Contingencies — accrue loss contingencies when probable and estimable |

-| ASC 740 | Income Taxes—accrue tax expense based on taxable income, not cash paid |
+| ASC 740 | Income taxes — accrue tax on taxable income, not cash paid |

 | Area | US GAAP | IFRS |